joshuareagan/logic_text/README.md

 # Mathematical Logic

 This is an introductory mathematical logic textbook written by Richard Grandy, Michael Barkasi, and Joshua Reagan.
 It is freely distributed under a Creative Commons license.
 Please feel free to download and use MathLogic.pdf for self-study or classroom use.
+A version of this text has been used for logic instruction at Rice University since 2012.

 Questions, comments, corrections, etc. may be sent to joshuareagan AT gmail.com.
 Github issues or pull requests for corrections or clarifications are also welcome.